 If stem cell therapies become routine treatments, then human embryos could be exploited as a source of therapeutic materials, which might indicate a decreasing respect for human life.

 This is the beginning of a slippery slope leading to dehumanizing scenarios like embryo farms, cloned babies and fetuses used for spare parts.

 This could encourage society to tolerate the loss of life to save a life.
 Where could that lead?

 Some people argue that it is morally worse to create an embryo with the intention of destroying it in research, than it is to create spare embryos as a byproduct of fertility treatment, where there was at least a chance that human life could be created.

-Therapeutic cloning is a term used to describe the idea of creating stem cells for use in a medical treatment for a particular individual.
+Therapeutic cloning is a term used to describe the creation of stem cells for use in a medical treatment for a particular individual.
 In fact, these cells are not used for treatments yet and would certainly not be put into a patient at present.

 In practice, therapeutic cloning currently means creating an embryonic stem cell line by a technique called somatic cell nuclear transfer (SCNT).
-In this process, an embryo is made by putting the nucleus of an adult cell from an animal into an egg cell that has had its nucleus removed.
+In this process, the nucleus of an adult cell from an animal is transferred into an egg cell that has had its nucleus removed.
 The embryo can be allowed to grow to a very early stage of development, and then used as a source of stem cells.
 In the future this method could provide a source of cells for therapy.

 There is no consensus on the ethical implications of therapeutic cloning.

 |Arguments for allowing therapeutic cloning||Arguments against allowing therapeutic cloning|